 Abstract

 Scope: Previous work identified three metabolically homogeneous subgroups of individuals (‘metabotypes’) using k-means cluster analysis based on fasting serum levels of triacylglycerol, total cholesterol, HDL cholesterol and glucose.
-We aimed to apply these metabotypes in the German population-based KORA cohort study.
+We aimed to reproduce these findings and to describe metabotype groups by dietary habits and by incident disease occurrence.

-Methods and results: We assigned 1744 participants aged 32-77 years from the KORA F4 study (2006-2008) to the three metabotype clusters previously identified by minimizing the Euclidean distances.
-These clusters were characterized by metabolic characteristics and disease occurrence.
-Furthermore, we assigned 2221 participants aged 38-88 years from the KORA FF4 study (2013/2014) to the three metabotype clusters to additionally compare usual dietary intake data across clusters.
+Methods and results: We assigned 1744 participants from the KORA F4 study and 2221 participants from the KORA FF4 study to the three metabotype clusters previously identified by minimizing the Euclidean distances.
 In both KORA studies, the assignment of participants resulted in three metabolically distinct clusters with cluster 3 representing the group of participants with the most unfavorable metabolic characteristics.
-Individuals of cluster 3 were further characterized by the highest disease occurrence and the most unfavorable diet with significantly lowest intakes of vegetables, dairy products and fibers, and highest intakes of total, red and processed meat.
+Individuals of cluster 3 were further characterized by the highest incident disease occurrence during follow-up; they also revealed the most unfavorable diet with significantly lowest intakes of vegetables, dairy products and fibers, and highest intakes of total, red and processed meat.

-Conclusion: Our finding of distinct metabotypes in the KORA studies suggest a successful application of the three metabotypes originally identified based on only four commonly measured clinical parameters.
+Conclusion: The three metabotypes originally identified in an Irish population were successfully reproduced.
+In addition to this validation approach, the observed differences in disease incidence across metabotypes represent an important new finding that strongly supports the metabotyping approach as tool for risk stratification.

 Introduction